compscidr/compiler-language-benchmarks/README.md

 # compiler and language benchmarks
 Recently started wondering about differences between g++ vs clang/llvm for cpp, and also about the differences between rust, zig, go vs cpp.

-The goal of this repo is to do some benchmark comparisons between the two.
+The goal of this repo is to do some benchmark comparisons between them.
+Probably it will just be a learning project on implementation differences.

 Here are some questions I'd like to answer:
 - How long to install the necessary build tools?